 When I was young, I was useless at that game but I observed and listened closely, and slowly, I learned the way it was played.

 My first manipulation began accidentally when I befriended the youngest child of one of the lesser wives.
 The nanny who minded her was dull and sullen and was too lazy to play with her.
 I could see that the child was bored so later, alone, I fashioned a small doll for her from scraps of blue silk, with eyes of fresh water pearls and tiny lapis beads, and a smile of garnets.
 This was not done with any specific plan in mind.
 The girl seemed lonely and I felt sorry for her, so I made her a small gift using what I had at hand.
-She was, after all, my sister (although this was not common knowledge among the other women.)
+She was, after all, my half-sister (although this was not common knowledge among the other women.)

 I gave it to her the next time I saw her.
 She was delighted.
 And her nanny was pleased that someone else made an effort to entertain the child, relieving her of the burden of having to pay attention.